Austio/learning/GraphQL/Notes.md

 ## Mutations

+Differences from query

+ - Begin with mutation and you must specify the return fields from the mutation.
+ - Are executed consecutively instead of in parallel when you provide multiple mutations.

 ### Field Object

+Represents a property on a node in our system.
+That property can connect to an edge to another node or list of nodes.

 type is the return but it is not always the same type that we will be passing in.